Street Fighter 2: Champion Edition/Chun-li

 Vs. Ryu

-Air Slam can be used in two very effective ways.
+Air Slam can be used in two very effective ways against Ryu.

 1- When your opponent jumps in from a distance wait for them to start to decline then jump toward them and use the strong button right after you have left the ground.

-2- If your opponent jumps over you at close range wait until they are right above you the jump straight up and come right up into them, use the strong button for an easy air slam. (to get the timing for these techniques takes some time but is well worth it.
+2- If your opponent jumps over you at close range wait until they are right above you the jump straight up and come right up into them, use the strong button for an easy air slam. (it takes time to get the muscle memory for this, but it's worth it.)

 Vs. Ken